CeeLo Green's The Good Life

 CeeLo Green's The Good Life is an American comedy series created and hosted by CeeLo Green.
 It premiered on TBS on June 23, 2014.
 It was cancelled by TBS on September 2, 2014.

 Plot

-The series follows CeeLo Green and life in the city with his friends, fellow members of the Goodie Mob, doing wild and crazy things.
+The series follows CeeLo Green and life in the city of Atlanta with his friends, fellow members of the Goodie Mob, doing wild and crazy things.

 Episodes

 Cancellation

-On September 2, 2014, TBS confirmed that the show was cancelled following tweets by Green in which he expressed controversial views about what constitutes rape.
+On September 2, 2014, TBS confirmed that the show was cancelled following tweets by Green in which he expressed controversial views about what constitutes rape, though TBS claims the decision was over low ratings.